eloisebarrow/recurring-queries-api/README.md

 ### To Do

+- add current host and api key state back to App in order to pass to handleCancelQuery
 - refactor App into functional component
 - add an optional user ID field to query form so you can just see queries associated with a given user ID
 - adjust copy to clipboard function to write to search field on click